-If you use print for marketing purposes, then a decent understanding of your folding options is key for all kinds of reasons.
-Firstly, it gives you more options to design and lay out your print in the most user-friendly way possible for your customers – increasing response rates into the bargain.
-It’s also important as it allows you to optimise your print to get the most bang-for-your-book (lame pun intended) when talking to printers.
+If you use print for marketing purposes, then a decent understanding of your folding options is useful for all kinds of reasons.
+Firstly, it gives you more options to design and layout your print in the most user-friendly way possible for your customers – increasing response rates into the bargain.
+It’s also important as it allows you to optimise your print to get the most bang-for-your-book (sorry – printing pun!) when talking to printers.

 So here we look at some of your most common folding options.
 Getting to understand these will help you increase product effectiveness and stop you being bamboozled when you’re talking to your printer – they’ll be familiar with these terms so it’ll help in making sure you get exactly what you want!

 Folded down the middle to make four pages.

 Gate folds can usually only be six pages (6pp); both sides fold to the middle.
 More suited to sheet fed presses as they are typically very long products or square-finished.
 There’s also the double gate fold where both flaps fold and meet in the middle and are then folded again.